Geeks-Academy/auth/README.md

 ## API
-This miecroservice has three endpoint which are listed below.
+This microservice has three endpoint which are listed below.

 ### 1. POST /login
 Existing token validation.